Privacy Policy

 Where is your personal data stored?

-All the personal data we process is processed by our staff, and/or by selected third-party service providers, such as for the provision of IT services.
-As such it will be stored on our systems and in some cases at our premises, including those of our third-party service/data providers.
-Personal data may be stored using cloud-based services.
+All the personal data we store, and use, is processed by our staff, and/or by selected third-party service providers, such as for the provision of IT services.
+As such it will be stored on our systems and in some cases at our premises, including those premises of our third-party service/data providers.

 How long do we keep it?

-However, in each case, this shall not exceed a period of six years from the date of the last correspondence with you.
-Where your personal data is no longer required, we will ensure it is securely deleted in a way that means it will no longer be used by the business.
+Where your personal data is no longer required, we will ensure it is securely deletion in a way that means that it will no longer be used by the business.

 Your rights explained

-Individuals have a number of rights in relation to their Personal Data.
-These are defined in more detail as follows:
+Individuals have several rights in relation to their personal data.
+These are defined in more detail below (please note that the following table is not an exhaustive list):

 • provide you with other information about your personal data such as what data we hold, the purposes for which we use it, who we disclose it to, whether we transfer it abroad and how we protect it, how long we keep it for, what rights you have, how you can make a complaint, where we got your data from and whether we have carried out automated decision making or profiling, to the extent that information has not already been provided to you in this notice